Exploring Relations among Fairness Notions in Discrete Fair Division: Inference Engine

 The inference engine works in two steps.
 In step 1, we find all implications conditioned on $S$.
 To do this, we simply select implications from $I$ that are conditioned on supersets of $S$, and compute their transitive closure.
 In step 2, we find all counterexamples conditioned on $S$.
 To do this, for each $(\phi_1, \phi_2, T) \in C$, we first find all implications conditioned on $T$ like in step 1.
 Next, if $\phi_1 \fimplies_T \phi'_1$ and $\phi'_2 \fimplies_T \phi_2$, then we can infer that $\phi'_1 \nfimplies_{\!\!\!T\,\,\,} \phi'_2$, because otherwise, by transitivity, we get $\phi_1 \fimplies_T \phi_2$.
 Using this technique, we expand the set of all counterexamples.
 Then we select counterexamples conditioned on subsets of $S$.

-We can further extend the inference engine to also make inferences about feasibility and infeasibility of fairness notions using data from \cref{table:feas,table:infeas} (c.f.~\cref{sec:feas}).
-Specifically, if $F_1 \fimplies_S F_2$ and $F_1$ is feasible for setting $S$, then $F_2$ is also feasible for setting $S$.
+We can extend the inference engine to also make inferences about feasibility and infeasibility of fairness notions using data from the tables in \cref{sec:summary:manual}.
+Specifically, if $F_1 \fimplies_S F_2$ and $F_1$ is feasible for setting $S$, then $F_2$ is also feasible for $S$.
 Contrapositively, if $F_1 \fimplies_S F_2$ and $F_2$ is infeasible for setting $S$, then $F_1$ is infeasible for setting $S$.